cv-rits/cv-rits.github.io/readme.md

-## Computer Vision RITS, Inria Paris
+## Computer Vision, Inria Paris

-Repository listing all opensource project of Computer Vision group (RITS team, Inria Paris)
+We have moved our group website to: https://github.com/astra-vision